as of March 22, 2022

 With over half of Colorado’s released individuals returning to prison within three years, break the cycle and break through to a better tomorrow with programs designed to help you realize your true potential.

-96% of our participants in the community are gainfully employed.
+An overwhelming majority of our participants in the community are gainfully employed.
 This is a rate that often exceeds the national workforce.

 A program participant is determined to be employed when they have secured stable employment that provides income at a consistent frequency.
 We do not consider contingent work (day labor) as employment.

 Contingent work is considered employment by the Division of Parole in the State of Colorado, however, Breakthrough feels that successful reintegration within the community requires a stable and dependable income.
 Therefore, we do not count contingent work as employed.

 A program participant is determined to have recidivated when they have been convicted of a felony or misdemeanor offense.
 Participants returned to the Department of Corrections for technical parole violations are also considered recidivated.

 Technical parole violations are included in this number but notated as they do not always involve criminal behavior.

 A program participant is determined to have been enrolled in our post-release program when they have scheduled and attended a “welcome home” meeting with our post-release staff.